What exactly sets the top salespeople apart from their peers?

 One that took me by surprise!
 I thought it was a good sale practice to ask “May I help you?
 After reading 21 Secrets of Million-Dollar Sellers, I had to change my mind.

 “Banning “May I help you?” from your greeting is a good idea in pretty much any sales situation.
-When you ask someone if she needs help, that’s a closed-ended question that can be answered with a yes or a no. If the potential buyer says no, you’re already starting at a disadvantage.”
+When you ask someone if she/he needs help, that’s a closed-ended question with a yes or no answer.
+If the potential buyer says no, you’re already starting at a disadvantage.

 So what can you do about it?